Navy Petty-Officers School: Susana Reyes

-Susana Reyes recalled how when it came time to shower, the bathrooms had no doors which the guards took advantage of to objectify the women.
+Susana Reyes recalled that when it came time to shower, the bathrooms had no doors, which the guards took advantage of to objectify the women.
 The guard would yell obscenities and make sexually explicit comments to the women while they were showering.
 Leading Susana Reyes to decide to always shower fully dressed.
-One day Susana Reyes decided to defy an authority after a nasty remark about her body which lead to her being tied up and brutally beaten with a baton.
+One day Susana Reyes defied an authority after a nasty remark about her body which led to her being tied up and brutally beaten with a baton.
 Susana Reyes was an expecting mother in the ESMA and was gifted a hood for her unborn child.
 The hood was meant to be used for psychological torture since the tiny hood was meant to symbolize the "capucha" and seal the baby's fate to a life of torture and suffering alongside her mother.
 On the contrary, there was a guard who could take good care of Susana Reyes especially when she became ill.
 However, that same guard would taunt Susana Reyes by saying "take care of him" insinuating that he was going to take away her child in order to raise it as his own.
-Fortunately, Susana Reyes was able to escape ESMA before giving birth to her child.
+Fortunately, Susana Reyes escaped ESMA before giving birth to her child.